 As much as I hate organizing visas in advance, this is one visa that I would recommend getting in your home country if you are planning to enter overland.
 If you can’t get the visa, you may need to fly into Addis Ababa.

-I crossed from Ethiopia to Kenya at the Moyale border.
+I crossed into Kenya from Ethiopia at the Moyale border.
 The crossing was fast and hassle-free.

 - 13 Best Things to Do in Nairobi